-- Keep in contact with people with T1D IAb we will tell you about any treatments (if available) that could delay or prevent T1D, or opportunities to take part in research - Understand what it is like knowing you are at increased risk of T1D in order to help develop better resources to support people - Collect data on how fast T1D develops - Understand whether people with T1D IAb use NHS services more than others; for example, due to being anxious about developing T1D
+- Keep in contact with people with IAb we will tell you about any treatments (if available) that could delay or prevent T1D, or opportunities for your child to take part in research - Understand what it is like knowing your child is at increased risk of T1D in order to help develop better resources to support people - Collect data on how fast T1D develops - Understand whether people with IAb use NHS services more than others; for example, due to being anxious about developing T1D

-Why have I been invited?
+Why have we been invited?

-- You have been invited because a test has shown that you have one or more T1D IAb, or you have taken part in a T1D related study (e.g. ADDRESS-2) - We are aiming to recruit around 350 children and adults (aged 6 months 70 years)
+- You have been invited because a test has shown that your child has one or more IAb, or your child has taken part in a T1D related study (e.g. ADDRESS-2) - We are aiming to recruit around 350 children and adults (aged 6 months 70 years)